 What is Industry 4.0?

-Smart Factory - the heart of Industry 4.0
+Smart factory - the heart of Industry 4.0

-Changing the world of work
+Change in the world of work

-Benefits of Industry 4.0:
+Advantages of Industry 4.0:

 - New software and hardware ensures simplification of processes